Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Apr 11, 2018

-There can be floods at the jail, there can be lock-downs.
-All kinds of different issues tend to pop up there even for attorneys, but for the general public, forget about it, they will make you wait there as long as they want, and they really don't care if it's an inconvenience or a problem for you.
+There can be floods at the jail; there can be lockdowns.
+All kinds of different issues tend to pop up there, even for attorneys, but for the general public, forget about it.
+They will make you wait there as long as they want, and they really don't care if it's an inconvenience or a problem for you.

-Even if you go down there perfectly prepared you can still get shut out because if there's a lock-down at the jail, they just turn everybody away and you have to come back another day.
-Why lock-downs occur is still a mystery to most, but usually, it's because of some sort of a fight or some sort of an issue or disturbance within the jail, or some sort of a technical problem on the part of the Sheriffs that block somebody from seeing to see their loved one or family member.
+Still, usually, it's because of some sort of a fight or some sort of an issue or disturbance within the jail or some sort of a technical problem on the part of the Sheriffs that blocks somebody from seeing their loved one or family member.

 What About Attorneys Seeing Inmates In Los Angeles County?

-An attorney has a lot of different authority and somebody who knows what they're doing and has been around the block is obviously going to be able to get into the jail, see the person and hopefully make that person feel better that they've got somebody on their side fighting for them and also appease the family and let the family know that the attorney has checked on the person, they're okay, they're doing well and somebody's there to help them.
+An attorney has a lot of different authority, and somebody who knows what they're doing and has been around the block is obviously going to be able to get into jail, see the person, and hopefully make that person feel better that they've got somebody on their side fighting for them.

 Related: